dhiltonp/hexbright/experiments/power_draw/README.md

 Optimizing Power Draw
 ---------------------

-Optimizations could increase standby time by ~10% (maybe 20 days instead of 18 or 19 days), or extend battery life from 74.3 to 74.9 hours on brightness level 150.
+Optimizations could increase standby time by 2x (maybe 35-40 days instead of 18 or 19 days), or extend battery life from 74.3 to 74.9 hours on brightness level 150.
 Given the small change for a given amount of complexity/code size, it's not worth it.
-Any real optimization would require changes to the electrical design.
-I believe the voltage regulator consumes 80-90% of the 5.4 mA in standby.
+Significant optimization would require changes to the electrical design.
+I believe the voltage regulator consumes 50% of the 5.4 mA in standby (see below calculations).
 This would vary based on the difference between the input and output voltage.

 I believe Christian put the power regulator at its point in order to prevent any power draw when the light is off, but as a consequence the standby time is 5-10x shorter than it would otherwise be.